Anthony Anastasio: Later years

 After Albert Anastasia's murder on October 25, 1957, Anthony Anastasio's influence began to fade.
 However, new boss Carlo Gambino did allow Anastasio to retain control of the Brooklyn docks until his death.
 In 1962, Anastasio started suspecting that Vito Genovese (the main suspect in his brother's murder) meant to kill him and decided to meet with FBI agents.
 While discussing Gambino, Peter DeFeo, and Thomas Eboli with the agents, Anastasio reflected on his deceased brother: "I ate from the same table as Albert and came from the same womb but I know he killed many men and he deserved to die".

 On March 1, 1963, Anastasio died of a heart attack at Long Island College Hospital in Brooklyn.
 He is buried in Holy Cross Cemetery, New York City.
 On the day of the funeral, the Brooklyn docks halted all operations.

 Anastasio's grandson, John Scotto, the son of successor New York waterfront racketeer Anthony Scotto, later became an informant for the Los Angeles Police Department between 1993 and 1996.
 Anastasio's granddaughter, Rosanna Scotto, is a longtime New York City anchorwoman.

+Depictions in Media

+The character of waterfront boss Johnny Friendly in the movie On the Waterfront was based on Anastasio.
+Actor Lee J. Cobb received an Oscar nomination in the part.